oracle/weblogic-deploy-tooling/KnownIssues.md

 **ISSUE**:
-   The createDomain tool cannot create 11g JRF domains.
+   The createDomain tool cannot run rcu for 11g JRF domains.
 The tool will issue error messages in the log, and terminate the create process.
-The discoverDomain tool can discover 11g JRF domains, and those domains can be configured with the updateDomain and deploy tools.

 **ACTION**:
-   Do not use the createDomain tool for 11g JRF domains.
-This functionality may be available in a future release.
+   Run RCU before executing createDomain for JRF domains

 **ISSUE**:
    The discoverDomain or createDomain tool cannot handle object name with slashes and finished with